IndigoFobes/coding-quiz-time/README.md

 # coding-quiz-time
 ## Description
 The goal of this challenge is to create a quiz that asks coding-related questions, tracks highscores, and incorporates a timer.

+This is currently a work in progress.
+I will be coming back to this to resubmit ASAP.

 ## Acceptance Criteria
 1. When the user clicks the start button, a timer starts and the first question appears.